screwdriver-cd/guide/docs/user-guide/metadata.md

 #### atomically insert some json into an array and return its index

-One motivational use case is a job, which builds many things (like docker images) in parallel, and then in a later "publish" step, interrogates the array to do the pushes (do docker registry, e.g.).
+One motivational use case is a job, which builds many things (like docker images) in parallel, and then in a later "publish" step, interrogates the array to do the pushes (to docker registry, e.g.).

 ```bash
 meta lua insert.lua myArray '{"foo": "baz"}'